FIRSTinMI/av-docs/docs/emergency.md

 # Emergency Procedures

 {: .note }
-Emergencies can be divided into two types; serious technical issues, or situations which pose a danger to people in the event (such as severe weather or a fire).
+Emergencies can be divided into two types; serious technical issues, or situations which pose a danger to people at the event (such as severe weather or a fire).
 This page only covers the second type of emergency.

 An emergency is a rare occurrence, and while it's unlikely you will encounter one during your event, it's still helpful to have a reference of what to do.